markqvist/Reticulum/README.md

   - IVs are generated through os.urandom()
 - Unforgeable packet delivery confirmations
 - Flexible and extensible interface system
-  - Includes a large variety of built-in interface types
+  - Reticulum includes a large variety of built-in interface types
   - Ability to load and utilise custom user- or community-supplied interface types
   - Easily create your own custom interfaces for communicating over anything
+- Authentication and virtual network segmentation on all supported interface types
 - An intuitive and easy-to-use API
+  - Simpler and easier to use than sockets APIs and simpler, but more powerful
+  - Makes building distributed and decentralised applications much simpler
 - Reliable and efficient transfer of arbitrary amounts of data
   - Reticulum can handle a few bytes of data or files of many gigabytes
   - Sequencing, compression, transfer coordination and checksumming are automatic